NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 Even though PTI allows every dimension of problem to be calculated simultaneously, the speedup factor is still limited by how many calculations can happen simultaneously.
 A single central processing unit (CPU), at the time of writing, can execute about ten calculations at the same time.
-On the other hand, a single graphics processing unit (GPU) can execute about ten *thousand* calculations at the same time.
+On the other hand, a single graphics processing unit (GPU) can execute about ten thousand calculations at the same time.
 Likewise, multiple machines can be used to distribute calculations among them, which are similar executed simultaneously.
 The use of GPUs and distributed systems of machines together offers a foundation on which an arbitrarily large problem could be solved.

-// Supercomputers and HPC are now available so spatially saturated problems can gain more performance.
 It's not uncommon for available hardware to provide more power than what's needed for a problem to only be spatially parallelized.
 For example, a simulation of a wave could discretize space to a degree such that any higher resolution would not provide a significant increase in accuracy, and to satisfy the Courant-Friedrichs-Lewy condition (CFL), time must be discretized to a similar degree.
 Modern high-performance computing (HPC) systems can execute all calculations for all spatial intervals simultaneously while having compute capability left over.
 Thus, in order to fully utilize these HPC systems, PTI methods must be not only used, but implemented to take advantage of the resources provided such as GPUs and distributed systems.
 That's where this work comes in.

-This work focuses on implementing the Parareal algorithm from PTI to use HPC methods and resources in order to more efficiently simulate the dynamics of physical systems, in particular wave-like motion.
+This work focuses on implementing the Parareal algorithm (PA) from PTI to use HPC methods and resources in order to more efficiently simulate the dynamics of physical systems, in particular wave-like motion.
 While wave-like motion is the focus of the physics, this implementation and can be used to simulate other types of motion such as molecular dynamics, weather and climate forecasting, plasma dynamics in fusion reactors, or any system that is modeled by an equation of motion.
 With this work, computational modeling and simulation can scale not only with the needed accuracy of the problem but also with the performance and availability of hardware.
 Overall, HPC resources will be more efficiently utilized, results will be accurate as possible, and most importantly, time will be minimized.

 // ROADMAP OF OF CHAPTERS
-// The work presented here is partitioned into three key parts: @sec:background covers key concepts that are necessary to understand the main purpose of and the methods used to build the following tool, @sec: covers the details of the implementation of th tool, and @sec:analysis the analysis of different aspects of the tool.

-// The two most important concepts presented in @sec:background are: equations of motion, and high-performance computing.
-Equations of motion (@sec:parareal_eom) covers the basics of the mathematical and computational methods that have been used to model physical phenomena, such as the motion of a ball flying through the air.
-High-Performance Computing (@sec:scale_hpc) covers the fundamentals of using multiple threads to execute multiple calculations simultaneously, including a high-level description of the GPU/Single-Program-Multiple-Thread model of parallelism, as well as the fundamentals of using multiple processes to achieve further parallelization, including a similarly high-level description of how multiple computers (i.e. unshared memory) can be used.
+This work is composed of five parts: an overview of the field of PTI, a presentation of the PA itself, a presentation of how the PA can be implemented to use HPC methods, and analyses on the performance of the implementation.
+@sec:background details the landscape in which this project lies including other projects using high-performance implementations of PTI algorithms.
+@sec:parareal serves as a review of the PA from PTI in the context of numerically solving equations of motion while also presenting it in such a way that implementing it at scale is a natural extension.
+@sec:scale serves as the core of this work describing the details of implementing the PA using high-performance methods.
+@sec:analysis provides analysis the performance of the implementation providing benchmarks, identifying sources of and suggesting methods to mitigate latency associated with transferring data, and traditional numerical analysis of results.

+@sec:background gives an overview of the most notable methods and approaches used in PTI, how PTI has been used, and some examples of implementations of certain PTI algorithms.
+These notable methods include those based on spectral deferred corrections, multigrid reductions, and multiple-shooting.
+PTI has been used for real science ranging from simulating the blood flow in fish to gravitational collapse.
+Select implementations include those based on small-scale multiprocessing as well as full-scale supercomputing.

+@sec:parareal first offers a review of concepts in computational physics that are fundamental to this work, and details how the PA can be used to simulate motion in parallel.
+@sec:parareal_eom provides baseline knowledge of how initial-value problems model motion, how energy drift can be used to measure the error of a simulated physical system and how symplectic integrators can be used to mitigate this error, and two types of methods of which the PA can be considered an instance.
+@sec:parareal_parareal goes through the PA itself, presenting each key step in a way that makes the extension to using HPC methods intuitive.
+While the PA is not a new contribution, the presentation of it in this way is not only new but also key to understanding the details of why it is so well-suited for HPC.

+@sec:scale first presents a review of concepts in HPC that are fundamental to this work, and then how the PA can be implemented to take advantage of these HPC concepts.
+@sec:scale_hpc focuses on reviewing the concepts of multithreading and how it applies to using GPUs for general-purpose computing, as well as multiprocessing and how it can distribute calculations over multiple machines.
+@sec:scale_gpu first identifies how GPUs offer a meaningful increase in performance due to their incredible parallel-processing power and how to "simply move the expensive part to the GPU".
-// @sec:scale comprises the core of this work and presents the Parareal algorithm and how it can be implemented to take advantage of massively-parallel frameworks.  @sec:parareal more specifically introduces the Parareal algorithm and presents it in such a way that using high-performance methods is a natural extension.  @sec:scale_hpc details how to construct and use a cluster of computers such that the Parareal algorithm can be executed on GPUs across multiple machines that are possibly not even in the same physical location.
+@sec:scale_distributed details how to construct and use a cluster of computers such that the PA can be executed on GPUs across multiple machines that are possibly not even in the same physical location.

+@sec:analysis covers analysis of this implementation.
+@sec:analysis_numerical details the numerical effects of discretization on error/energy drift, stability, and convergence.
+@sec:analysis_latency identifies that the most significant inhibitor to performance of this implementation is the need to transfer data between different memory spaces, and also identifies methods that could be used to mitigate or even circumvent these issues.
-// @sec:analysis covers analysis of this implementation. @sec:analysis_numerical details the numerical effects of discretization on error/energy drift, stability, and convergence.  @sec:analysis_algorithm considers how using high-performance methods directly affects the runtime and needed memory i.e. time and space complexity.  @sec:analysis_benchmarks addresses the core goal of this work, how this implementation affects the runtime needed to approximate motion.
+@sec:analysis_benchmarks addresses the core goal of this work: how this implementation affects the time needed to simulate motion.

 = Background <sec:background>

-// PROBLEMS TAKES A LONG
-- Problems have been easily parallelizable in space, but remained sequential in time, which takes a long time to run.
-- Here are some examples of problems that have been parallelized in space but not time
+// == Parallel-in-Time Integration
 // PARALLEL IN TIME INTEGRATION AIMS TO SOLVE THIS PROBLEM
 - So some really smart people developed methods to also parallelize computations in the time dimension for even further speedup.
 These methods are real good so more people are doing them as shown in @img:pint_history.
 #figure(